FettLol/fettlol-modpack-beta/sideloaded-minepkg-availability.md

 > Note that, due to licensing issues, *some* of the mods marked "Not available on minepkg" may not be elegible on minepkg until we convince the developer themselves to upload and maintain it.

 - `additional-additions` - **Not available on minepkg**.
+- `advancements-debug` - v2.3.0 on Modrinth, highest version on minepkg is 2.2.0. **(no 1.18.x version on minepkg)**
+- `alaska-nativecraft` - v1.4.4 on Modrinth, highest version on minepkg is 1.4.3.
 - `adorn` - v3.5 on Modrinth, highest version on minepkg is 3.3.1.
 - `applied-energistics` - v11.1.2 on Modrinth, highest version on minepkg is 8.4.0-alpha3. **(no 1.18.x version on minepkg)**
 - `architectury` - v4.5.74 on Modrinth, highest version on minepkg is 3.7.38.